Legal guide for company directors and CEOs in Slovakia

 Joint stock companies

 Members of the board of directors are appointed at the general meeting by the shareholders.
-The articles of association of the company may determine that members of the board of directors shall be appointed and dismissed by the supervisory board in the manner prescribed by the articles.
-The term of office of the members of the board of directors is specified in the articles and may not exceed 5 years.
+The articles of association can determine that members of the board of directors will be appointed and dismissed by the supervisory board in the manner prescribed by the articles.
+The term of office of the members of the board of directors is specified in the articles and cannot exceed five years.
 The number of directors is not prescribed by law and must likewise be determined by the articles.
 Directors are eligible for reappointment.

 5. How is a director removed from office?